channelninja/channel.ninja/README.md

 $ base64 -i ~/.lnd/data/chain/bitcoin/mainnet/channel-ninja.macaroon
 ```

-Add your base64 encoded `channel-ninja.macaroon` to `server/.env`.
+Add your base64 encoded `channel-ninja.macaroon` to `.env`.

-Change the rest of the `.env` files according to your needs.
+Change the rest of the `.env` file according to your needs.

 ## Running the app